sahib/misc/debugging/slides.typ

   - Make sure you fix the root cause: Question whether you have a workaround or a proper fix.
   - Fix whatever led to the bug: Are there processes missing?
 Bad qualtiy control?
   - Prevent similar bugs from happening: Add regression tests.
 Can the weird crash happen by anything else?

+      - When you fixed it, make sure it stays fixed.
+Happens way too often that different people debug the same problem.
+      - Since this case was not thought of during design it would be otherwise likely that we forget it once more.
+        (and having to fix a bug twice is not a nice feeling!)
     ```
   )